 Stand the meditation mattress on edge and fold any bedding

 Lock the door and return the key to the guest monk.

 We welcome your visit, and hope you enjoy your stay!

 Happy is the birth of Enlightened Ones,

-Happy is the teaching of the subline Dhamma,
+Happy is the teaching of the sublime Dhamma,